 Learn about the animation process in its mock-up studio, take in the museum exhibitions and short films at your own pace, and enjoy snacks and desserts at its cafe.
 Don’t forget to get some cute souvenirs.

-Tokyo Ghibli Museum Admission Ticket with Transfer
+Tokyo Studio Ghibli Museum Afternoon Tour with Admission

 Duration: 1 day